Osborw/waiver-wired/view/README.md

 # eff_view

-Web UI for viewing fantasy players and their statistics
+Web UI for viewing fantasy players and their statistics.